turingschool/front-end-curriculum/lessons/module-2/testing-react.md

 - `Assertion` An expression containing some testable logic
 - `Assertion Library` A package of assertion functionality.
 Usually distinct from a `Testing Framework`
 - `Testing Framework` A library that determines how tests are organized and executed
-- `SUT` or `Subject Under Test` The unit being tested
-- `The Testing Pyramid` A diagram describing, roughly, the amount of unit, system, and UI tests to have in a test suite
-- `Red Green Refactor` The process of writing a failing test, making it pass, then refactoring the tests and/or implementation with confidence

 ---